LiveDuo/destack/README.md

-# Destack 🔌 Own your stack.
-Embrace your design.
+# Destack 🔌 Embrace design.
+Own the stack.

 Build landing pages visually right in your React or Next.js projects.
 Deploy them zero further configuration!

 **🏭 Examples:** [prettyfunnels.com](https://www.prettyfunnels.com/landing), [getdestack.com](https://www.getdestack.com/)

 # Announcements

+📣 [04/02/2023] The next version of Destack is out with the new editor is focused on simplicity.
+It's available on NPM with destack@2 or destack@latest.

 📣 [17/12/2022] Destack v2 is now in beta.
 It's a major rewrite that comes new custom page builder based on Craft.js.